mohamedshehabeldean/online-high-speed-Train-Ticket-Reservation/README.md

 # online-high-speed-Train-Ticket-Reservation
-this project is a wirefram of online high  speed Train Ticket Reservation system using Balsamiq the design of this system follow Eight Golden Role
+this project is a wirefram of online high  speed Train Ticket Reservation system using Balsamiq that follow Eight Golden Role.
 ## the Eight Golden Rule
 1. Strive for consistency.
 Consistent sequences of actions should be required in similar situations;